-- Cheniere and Rite Aid are big market movers
+- Freeport-McMoran, Pinnacle are big market movers

-NEW YORK (AP) — Stocks that moved substantially or traded heavily Thursday on the New York Stock Exchange and the Nasdaq Stock Market:
+NEW YORK (AP) — Stocks that moved substantially or traded heavily Tuesday on the New York Stock Exchange and the Nasdaq Stock Market:

 - EU sources: Greece finance minister came to eurozone meeting without new written proposals

 BRUSSELS (AP) — EU sources: Greece finance minister came to eurozone meeting without new written proposals.